zephirworks/curry-powder/README.md

       <div class="controls"></div>
     </div>

+In the current release none of the following macros is called automatically; you need to call one of them explicitly.
+This may change in the future.

 * `treesaver-chrome-viewer()`

 Sets up the "viewer" to take up the whole screen.
 Use it when you don't want a